A Confused.com guide to which banks own which credit cards.

 The Royal Bank of Scotland has credit cards bearing its own name and NatWest’s, as well as Mint.

-The Bank of Ireland provides credit cards for the Post Office, as well as their own brand.
+The Bank of Ireland provides credit cards for the Post Office and the AA, as well as their own brand.

-HBOS offers credit cards under both the Halifax and Bank of Scotland names, in addition to more than 30 affinity or co-branded cards.
+HBOS offers credit cards under both the Halifax and Bank of Scotland names, in addition to a range of affinity or co-branded cards.

 The Co-operative Bank has its own credit card and one under its Smile brand.
-It also has 18 affinity cards with charities including Amnesty International, Oxfam, the Woodland Trust and the RSPCA
+It also has a number of affinity cards with charities including Amnesty International, Oxfam, the Woodland Trust and the RSPCA.

 But who is the owner?